A Wreath of Sonnets

 A Wreath of Sonnets (Sonetni venec), sometimes also translated as A Garland of Sonnets, is a crown of sonnets that was written by France Prešeren in 1833.
 It was published for the first time in the German-language Ljubljana newspaper Illyrisches Blatt (Illyrian Newspaper) on 22 February 1834.
 It consists of 15 sonnets and is enriched with acrostic in the concluding sonnet.
-In the crown, Prešeren tied together the motives of his own unhappy love towards Julija Primic with that of an unhappy, subjugated homeland.
+In the crown, Prešeren tied together the motives of his own unhappy love towards Julija Primic with those of an unhappy, subjugated homeland.

 Form

 Besides the complex and sophisticated content, A Wreath of Sonnets has an interesting format, too: the last line of one sonnet becomes the first line of the next one, making all fourteen sonnets of the circle an intertwining "garland" of lyric poetry; one sonnet cannot exist without the other.
 The first lines of all the single fourteen sonnets form in turn another sonnet, called the "Master Theme" or the Magistrale.
 In the Slovene original, the first letters of every verse form the words Primicovi Julji, meaning "to Julija Primic".